blox-eng/blox.bg/content/pages/index.md

           - pr-16
   - type: FeaturedItemsSection
     title:
-      text: One at a time
+      text: One dream at a time
       color: text-dark
       styles:
         self: